kubernetes/kubernetes/docs/devel/automation.md

    * needs-rebase - Adds `needs-rebase` to PRs that aren't currently mergeable, and removes it from those that are.
    * size - Adds `size/xs` - `size/xxl` labels to PRs
    * ok-to-test - Adds the `ok-to-test` message to PRs that have an `lgtm` but the e2e-builder would otherwise not test due to whitelist
-   * ping-ci - Attempts to ping the ci systems (Travis/Shippable) if they are missing from a PR.
+   * ping-ci - Attempts to ping the ci systems (Travis) if they are missing from a PR.
    * lgtm-after-commit - Removes the `lgtm` label from PRs where there are commits that are newer than the `lgtm` label

 In the works: